 Our philosophy: teach problem solving skills and how to learn

-There are plenty of competitive programming resources out there that can cover a list of concepts.
+There are plenty of competitive programming high-quality resources out there that can cover a list of concepts.
 They only do that — teach the material.
-The result is students learn these amazing topics, but don’t know how to implement them or use them to solve problems.
+The result is students learn these amazing topics, but without hundreds of hours of effort, often can’t use them to solve difficult problems.
 Eventually, after a few months of not practicing, students become frustrated and lose their interest and love of competing.

 Breakout Mentors goes beyond the individual concepts to teach what students need to quickly implement solutions and advance USACO divisions.
 We follow these principles:

 - Teach how to learn.
-Study practices for algorithmic thinking are very different than most school subjects middle and high school students are exposed to.
+Study practices for algorithmic algorithmic problem-solving techniques are very different than most school subjects middle and high school students are exposed to.
 With the wrong practices it is very easy to think you are studying hard, yet see stunted progress.

-- Motivate new concepts with problems.
+- Motivate new concepts with practice questions.
 We bridge the gap between learning material and actually using it to solve problems.
 In fact, we flip it to start with the problems themselves.
 Students work on their problem solving skills and implementations from the get go.

-- Teach problem solving.
+- Teach fundamental problem-solving techniques.
 Problem solving is all about figuring out how to rephrase and approach the problems.
 This is where our personalized 1-on-1 mentoring excels.
 Each mentor learns the strengths and weaknesses of each student and can coach their specific thought process.

 - Contest tricks and performance.
 There are many specific USACO tips and tricks that save time and earn points.
 Our mentors have years of contest experience and compete at some of the highest levels, and thus have a wealth of knowledge to share that can only be learned by experience.